 DVC Company, based in Austin, Texas, is a leading manufacturer of high-performance digital cameras.
-We thank you for purchasing from the DVC-2000 product line.
+We thank you for purchasing from the DVC-1500 product line.

-The DVC-2000 cameras are based on the Kodak KAI-2020 interline CCD, which provides $1600 \times 1200$ pixel resolution and $7.4 \,\mu m$ square pixels with high quantum efficiency and low noise.
-The DVC-2000 is offered in both standard and cooled configurations, with a choice of Gigabit Ethernet or CameraLink digital video and control interface.
+The DVC-1500 cameras are based on the Sony ICX285 interline CCD, which provides 1392x1020 pixel resolution and 6.45 μ m square pixels with high quantum efficiency and low noise.
+The DVC-1500 is offered in both standard and cooled configurations, with a choice of Gigabit Ethernet or CameraLink interface.

-Additionally, the DVC-2000 is bundled with the full complement of DVC software.
+Additionally, the DVC-1500 is bundled with the full complement of DVC software.

-For end-users, the DVCView imaging application provides full control of up to 8 cameras simultaneously through an intuitive user interface, and it enables the user to acquire, pan, zoom, analyze, and save imagery and metadata.
+For end-users, the DVCView imaging application provides full control of up to 8 cameras simultaneously through an intuitive user interface, and it allows the user to acquire, pan, zoom, analyze, and save imagery and metadata.
 Additionally, DVCView provides direct-to-disk video streaming, time-lapse capture, image averaging, image background subtraction, and flat-fielding.